Physical & Occupational Therapy

-Experienced physical and speech therapists provide care for individuals with a variety of injuries and/or illnesses.
+Experienced physical therapists provide care for individuals with a variety of injuries and/or illnesses.
 By integrating skilled treatment techniques with patient and caregiver centered goals and education, our therapists help return patients to their highest level of functioning.

 Meet the Therapists

 Natalie Latshaw, PT, DPT is Catalina Island Medical Center's permanent physical therapist for our outpatient therapy clinic, as well on the hospital floor.
 Natalie is a graduate of the University of Pittsburgh Doctor of Physical Therapy program.
 She has a variety of clinical expertise and experience in sports and orthopedics, vestibular and balance disorders, concussion screening and treatment, acute hospital care, long term hospital rehabilitation, and a growing interest in pediatric care.

 Avery Joharchi, OTR/L, PT, DPT

 Avery Joharchi is a Huntington Beach native who attended Long Beach State with a Sport Psychology degree.
 Following, she studied in San Diego at the only school in the nation to offer a dual degree program (Master’s in Occupational Therapy and a Doctorate in Physical Therapy).
 She has a vast background in treating hands, orthopedic and neurological patients.
 She loves treating individuals at any age and empowering them to live life to their fullest.
 In her free time, she practices yoga, hikes, snorkels, enjoys traveling and has a love for all animals, especially cats and dogs.